janniklasrose/microscopy-image-processing/README.md

 # Microscopy Image Processing

+## Notes

+Thoughts, software recommendations, snippets, and other useful notes are located in `docs/`.

 ## Source code

 Functions in the `src/` directory are ready to use.
 Live Scripts in `scripts/` illustrate key concepts.